Acumen-syndicate-Ltd/Rock-Paper-Scissors-in-Java/Readme.txt

-This is a rock paper scissors game written in Java.\
+This is a rock paper scissors game written in Java.
-It is made by Ching on July 2nd, 2018.}
+It is made by Ching Chang on July 2nd, 2018